ayan-akd/mediMart-server/readme.md

 - `npm run start`: Starts the application in production mode.
 - `npm run start:dev`: Starts the application in development mode with live reloading using `ts-node-dev`.
 - `npm run build`: Builds the production application.
-- `npm run dev`: Watches for changes and compiles TypeScript files automatically.
+- `npm run dev`: Watches for changes and compiles TypeScript files automatically using tsx.
 - `npm run lint`: Lints the codebase using **ESLint**.
 - `npm run lint:fix`: Automatically fixes linting errors.
 - `npm run format`: Formats the codebase using **Prettier**.
 - `npm run format:fix`: Automatically fixes formatting issues with **Prettier**.
+- `npm run create:module`: Creates new module templates using custom script.

 ## API Endpoints

 ### Authentication

 - **POST /api/auth/login**: Authenticate a user and return an access token.
-- **POST /api/auth/change-password**: Allows an authenticated user to change their password.
+- **POST /api/auth/change-password**: Allow an authenticated user to change their password.
 - **POST /api/auth/refresh-token**: Generate a new access token using a refresh token.

-### User
+### User Management

 - **GET /api/users**: Retrieve a list of all registered users (Admin access required).
 - **GET /api/users/me**: Retrieve the authenticated user's profile information.
-- **POST /api/users/create-user**: Register a new user account.
+- **POST /api/users/create-user**: Create a new user account with username, email, and password.
+- **PATCH /api/users/update-user/:id**: Update user profile information.
 - **PATCH /api/users/change-status/:id**: Update the status (active/blocked) of a user (Admin access required).

-### Products (Bicycles)
+### Medicines

-- **GET /api/products**: Retrieve a list of all bicycles in the inventory.
+- **GET /api/medicine**: Retrieve a list of all medicines in the inventory.
-- **GET /api/products/:id**: Retrieve detailed information for a specific bicycle by its ID.
+- **GET /api/medicine/:id**: Retrieve detailed information for a specific medicine by its ID.
-- **GET /api/brands**: Retrieve a list of all bicycle brands available.
-- **POST /api/products**: Add a new bicycle to the inventory.
+- **POST /api/medicine**: Add a new medicine to the inventory (Admin access required).
-- **PUT /api/products/:id**: Update the details of a specific bicycle (identified by ID).
+- **PATCH /api/medicine/:id**: Update the details of a specific medicine (Admin access required).
-- **DELETE /api/products/:id**: Delete a specific bicycle from the inventory (identified by ID).
+- **DELETE /api/medicine/:id**: Delete a specific medicine from the inventory (Admin access required)..

 ### Orders

-- **GET /api/orders**: Retrieve a list of all orders.
+- **GET /api/orders**: Retrieve a list of all orders (Admin access required).
-- **GET /api/orders/my-orders/:userId**: Retrieve a list of all orders made by a specific customer.
+- **GET /api/orders/my-orders/:id**: Retrieve a list of orders made by the authenticated user.
-- **GET /api/verify/:paymentId**: Verify the payment status for a given payment ID.
+- **GET /api/orders/verify/:paymentId**: Verify the payment status for a given payment ID.
-- **GET /api/orders/revenue**: Get the total revenue generated from all orders.
-- **POST /api/orders**: Create a new order, automatically updating the stock quantity.
+- **POST /api/orders**: Create a new order, automatically updating stock quantities.
-- **PATCH /api/orders/change-status/:id**: Update the status of a specific order (identified by ID).
+- **PATCH /api/orders/change-status/:id**: Update the status of a specific order (Admin access required).

 ## Technologies Used